wanyi2882/Assignment-1/README.md

 * Layout: Simple layout to achieve

-* Strategy for achieving mobile responsiveness: Website was built from mobile size and eventually for Ipad and Laptop display
+* Strategy for achieving mobile responsiveness: Website was built from mobile size (XS) and eventually for Ipad and Laptop display

 ### 3. Comprehensive Feature List
 1. A search bar where the user can enter their postal code to search for pre-schools near the mentioned postal code